lsst/dp0-1_lsst_io/data-access-analysis-tools/index.rst

 ..
 This section should provide a brief, top-level description of the page.

 The **Rubin Science Platform (RSP)** is the set of integrated web-based applications, services, and tools to query, visualize, subset, and analyze LSST data - including the DP0.1 simulated data products.
-Throughout DP0 the RSP will be in active development by Rubin staff, with access provided to delegates on a shared-risk basis.
+Throughout DP0 the RSP will be in active development by Rubin Observatory staff, with access provided to delegates on a shared-risk basis.

 .. _Data-Access-Analysis-Tools-Warnings:

-RSP Usage: Risks and Responsibilities
+RSP usage: risks and responsibilities
 =====================================

 **All RSP users are responsible for being aware of the risks inherent in using software in active development, and must familiarize themselves with these risks prior to using the RSP.**